dark-teal-coder/dark-teal-coder/README.md

 13. Use `git add .` to add all the files inside the folder to the staging area[^5].
 14. Use `git commit -m "commit message"` to keep track of your progress and changes of the project[^6].
 15. Use `git branch -M main` to create a new branch in the repository and force-rename it "main"[^7].
+16. Click into the remote repository.
+17. Click the [Code] button.
+18. Select the [HTTPS] tab.
+19. Copy the HTTPS URL.
+20. Use the command `git remote add origin` followed by the HTTPS URL to inform Git which remote repository you want to work with the current local repository[^8].
+21. Use `git push -u origin main` to push the code from your local to the remote repository at the HTTPS URL stored in `origin`[^9].

 [^3]:
   You can also choose whether you want to add `README.md`, `.gitignore` and `LICENSE` filles to the newly created repository before clicking the [Create repository] button.